nodejs/node/doc/api/deprecations.md

 <!-- type=misc -->

-Node.js APIs might be deprecated for any of the following reasons:
+Node.js APIs might be deprecated or given the legacy status for any of the following reasons:

 * Use of the API is unsafe.
 * An improved alternative API is available.